Angela Shipley BSc (Hons), MA, DipHE

-I am extremely passionate about my work and have experience working within the private and voluntary sector as a counsellor and have experience working with many people with their own unique difficulties and histories.
+I have experience working within the private and voluntary sector as a counsellor.

 Outside of counselling I continue to work in and have over 10 years experiencing working in the mental health field in various voluntary sector organisation supporting vulnerable clients.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.